 How To Care For Your Cuticles

-You may be a Pro at growing nails without knowing how to effectively care for your cuticles.
+You may be a Pro at growing nails without knowing how to care for your cuticles effectively.
 Here is a quick run up or tips you can refer to the next time you’re looking for ways to care for your cuticles.

 1. Don’t pick at them

-Nothing irritates or makes your cuticle to grow out weird than picking at them.
+Nothing irritates or makes your epidermis to grow out weird than picking at them.
 So try as much as possible to avoid biting them.

 2. Be nice to them

-Being nice to your cuticle involves treating them right.
-How do you treat your cuticles right?
+Being kind to your cuticle involves treating them right.
+How do you manage your skins, right?
 By practising good nail hygiene.

-Moisturizing your cuticle is an excellent way to keep them in good shape and subsequently prevent them from future dryness.
-Also, this should be done daily.
+Moisturising your cuticle is an excellent way to keep them in good shape and subsequently prevent them from future dryness and, this should be done daily.

 4. Don’t cut them

-It’s been said a thousand times that trimming isn’t the best way to tame overgrown cuticles, rather they should be pushed.
+It has been said a thousand times that trimming isn’t the best way to tame overgrown cuticles.
+Instead, they should be pushed.

 So if you feel that your cuticles need some pampering simply because they’ve gone overboard, the best thing to do is to get them pushed back.